abinit/abinit/doc/developers/new_testsuite.md

 ### Motivations

-__Current situation__
+__Situation in ABINITv8__

-In its current state, the ABINIT test suite is based on input files with the corresponding reference output files.
+In ABINITv8 and previous versions, the ABINIT test suite is based on input files with the corresponding reference output files.
 Roughly speaking, an automatic test consists in comparing the reference file with the output file in a line-oriented fashion by computing differences between floating-point numbers without any